 Princesses, monkeys and dragons

-Last year we launched Dementia Explained, a website to help children and young people better understand dementia.
+We’re proud to tell you that our Dementia Explained website, which helps children and young people better understand dementia, has recently been recognised at the BMA Patient Information Awards 2017.
 The site features information pages, personal accounts, videos and games specifically tailored for children of different ages.
 The whole site was developed with the help of children and families with experience of a loved one with dementia, providing valuable input at every stage of its development.

 When we originally asked children what kind of resources they would find useful for helping them learn about dementia, storybooks appeared at the top of their lists.
 They had lots of creative ideas for different storylines (one involving a princess whose memory was stolen by a monkey and found by a dragon) and we passed these on to Matt Elliott, an award-winning children’s author who kindly agreed to write the books for us.